actions-marketplace-validations/Nagasree2000_simple-open-issue/README.md

 The action.yml defines the inputs and output for your action.

-Update the action.yml with your name, description, inputs and outputs for your action.
+Update the action.yml with

+`token: which is used for authentication purpose
+`
+`title: which is used as a title for your issue creation `
+`body: which is used as a body for your issue creation `
+`assignees: Are the persons you want to assign to your issue `

 See the [documentation](https://help.github.com/en/articles/metadata-syntax-for-github-actions)